pgraham/Clarinet/README.md

 column getter, they must be accompanied by a setter.
 Each of the relationship annotations require an 'entity' parameter which is the name of the entity on the right side of the relationship.
 All relationships have a left side and a right.
 The left side is the entity which declares relationship.
+Relationships which are declared on both sides are called *mirrored*.

 ```php
 <?php